Personalizing the dashboard for preschool impact

 The project was led by one project manager, one product designer, one game-art designer and two developers (web and iOs).

-Both projects were tested in combination and independently (only dashboard) against the control variant and showed improvement in our conversion metrics.
-Currently they are at a 100% rollout and used in combination.
+Both projects were tested in combination and independently (only dashboard) against the control variant and showed a content interaction uplift of 18% in its first month of A/B testing.

-• Content Visibility Matters: Ensuring that the most searched and requested content is easy to find on the dashboard can have a direct impact on user retention and conversion.
+Content visibility matters.
+Ensuring that the most searched and requested content is easy to find on the dashboard can have a direct impact on user retention and conversion.

 Comments